 Frappuccino vs Iced Coffee

 Iced coffee is a similar drink to the Frappuccino.
 The name iced coffee encompasses a wide variety of drinks, and what you get will depend on which coffee shop you are ordering it from.
-An iced coffee could be a cold brew coffee served over ice or an espresso-based drink brewed hot and cooled over ice.
-Iced coffees typically have ice cubes rather than blended ice.
+An iced coffee could be a cold brew coffee served over ice or an espresso-based brewed coffee that is cooled over ice.
+Iced coffee drinks typically have ice cubes rather than blended ice.
 They may also have additives like milk, syrups, ice cream, or cream.

 How to make a Frappuccino at home